 Interestingly in the Springer/Funke cases (concerning TV programme magazines), the German and Austrian competition authorities cooperated in the implementation of remedies which addressed different competition concerns in each country.
 According to the ICN Practical Guide, due to the structure of the transaction, the merging parties could only avoid serious risks for the implementation of the remedies if they were able to obtain the Austrian agency's approval first.
 The timing and sequence of the two conditional clearance decisions and their implementation were therefore critical.
 The German and Austrian authorities coordinated on timing to ensure the successful completion of the transaction.78

 iV CONCLUSIONS FOR COMPANIES and their ADVISERS

 In light of the above, companies and their legal advisers should plan on a global scale, including as regards remedies, especially if some jurisdictions want an upfront buyer.

-Particularly in light of MOFCOM’s remedies in Seagate/Samsung and WD/Viviti, parties must consider carefully the purchaser’s ‘walk-away’ rights, any related vendor’s break-up fees and valuation rules in the purchase agreement.
+Particularly in light of situations like MOFCOM's remedies in Seagate/Samsung and WD/Viviti, parties must consider carefully the purchaser's 'walk-away' rights, any related vendor's break-up fees and valuation rules in the purchase agreement.
 Given that the initial clearance in those cases was just an equity clearance, not allowing the business synergies, some purchasers may consider this to be simply too onerous and, in effect, not a clearance; nor will they be willing to deal with ongoing hold-separates and the uncertainty of subsequent review.
-As shown this year, remedies like this can take a long time to work through.
+As shown in that case, remedies like this can take a long time to work through.